How to Counter Offer in a Salary Negotiation

 10. Know your worth.

-“I’m really excited about the opportunity at Facebook, and it’s been my dream to work on your world-class growth engineering team, but the potential equity upside from the other startup I have an offer from makes the compensation at Facebook not as attractive as I’d need to sign,” he said.
+“I’m really excited about the opportunity at Facebook, and it’s been my dream to work on your world-class growth engineering team, but the potential equity upside from the other startup I have an offer from makes the compensation at Facebook not as attractive as I’d need to sign.”

-That’s it.
-He took a long — and awkward — pause, and they came back with an offer.
+He took a long pause, and waited for them to come back with an offer.
 After the ten-minute conversation, the recruiter upped Singh’s signing bonus from $25,000 to $50,000.

 Recruiters, VPs and CEOs are trained to sell and close deals, Singh said.
 They can make a first offer look wildly attractive, especially to a disenchanted job seeker in a vulnerable position, but it’s important for candidates to keep a cool head.
 It’s perfectly acceptable to express your excitement and gratitude and tell a recruiter you need time to review the details of the contract.